 Compliance with US cryptographic export controls lies at the heart of this vulnerability.
-An Internet facing service simply should not support negotiation of an encrypted connection, which is possible to decipher using $100 worth of cloud computing resources.
-We could even rename this vulnerability, man-in-the-middle made easy.
+An internet-facing service simply should not support negotiation of an encrypted connection, which is possible to decipher using $100 worth of cloud computing resources.
+We could even rename this vulnerability ‘man-in-the-middle made easy’.

 shodan dork: vuln:CVE-2015-0204

-Exim is a popular Mail Transfer Agent, MTA, used in many mostly linux-based servers.
-It has had a mottled history with information security and in 2019, a serious flaw was discovered in it, which leads to remote code execution.
+Exim is a popular Mail Transfer Agent (MTA) used in many (mostly) Linux-based servers.
+It has had a mottled history with information security and, in 2019, a serious flaw was discovered in it, which leads to remote code execution.
 Please note that using this dork especially, one must understand the implication of backporting security fixes and how they are reflected in the version banner.

 Building security in and making it layered is the only foundation you can build on that gives you predictability in a much more coherent way than investing in the magic security technology X that exploits the hype of the day.
-Building security in, means investing in people and processes as well.
+Building security in means investing in people and processes as well.

-Understanding that you will be breached given enough of time on the Internet, is the only attitude you can have.
-That is why utilizing external third party information looking at your assets from the attacker’s perspective is one of the methods that clearly has not been adopted at scale.
+Understanding that you will be breached given enough time spent on the internet is the only attitude you can have.
+That is why using external third party information looking at your assets from the attacker’s perspective is one of the methods that clearly has not been adopted at scale.
 Shodan is a good service that can be used properly and can help you address the basics.
 Just subscribing to their notifications, however, will not suffice.
 You may need help to distill it into actionables, but don’t leave that work to the bad guys.
 All that information is out there, it is in the open and it can help you better protect yourself.